Jaimeloeuf/SS/spec.md

     - Array of elements with different types...?
         - is this even useful in the first place?
         - What are some scenarios where this would occur and be needed?
+- Monads
+    - Mainly used for higher level error handling abstractions for cleaner code chaining

 ### User types
 - Allow user to create types?
 What is the point if there is no support for classes?
 - Also what is the point of this? if all the types are just a fixed type of struct?